AdaCompNUS/CS4278-5478-MotionPlanning/README.md

 3. Open a new shell and launch the planner script with goal specified `python your_planner.py --goal '5,5' --com 0`.
 Here, `--com 0` flag indicates that we are not using the `com1.jpg` map.
 This is because the environment parameter changes from other mazes to the com1 map.

 ## Notes
-For visualization, please use ROS stage.
+For visualization,  use ROS stage.
 RViz provides the 2.5D visualization but has certain noise due to ROS asynchronous communication.

 ## Submission

 We provide you with 5 maps, including 4 handcrafted maps (maze0.png to maze3.png) and an illustrative COM1 level 1 floorplan (com1.jpg).
 You can find them [here](./src/planner/maps/).
 Each map has a list of corresponding testcases, with the goals specified [here](./files/goals.json).
 For all cases, we assume the robot starts with pose (1, 1, 0).

 You should implement the planners, test them, generate controls for each testcase, and submit all of them.
-For discrete and continuous actions (task 1 and task 2), please save them in `.txt` files.
-For MDP policy, please save it into a json file.
+For discrete and continuous actions (task 1 and task 2),  save them in `.txt` files.
+For MDP policy,  save it into a json file.
 We have provided functions in base_planner.py.

 The naming should follow `{task}_{map}_{goal}.txt` for task 1 and task 2; `{task}_{map}_{goal_x}_{goal_y}.json` for task 3.
 For example,